joemoore/labs-practices-site/.github/ISSUE_TEMPLATE/tanzu-practice.md

 For changes to an already-published practice: provide the link and describe your proposed change.

 ## Progress and Publication Status
-- [ ] Already published on the Tanzu Developer Center.
+- [ ] Already published on the Labs Practices Site.
-- [ ] Published internally or elsewhere; needs review for Tanzu Developer Center publication
+- [ ] Published internally or elsewhere; needs review for Labs Practices Site publication
 - [ ] Partially written and/or draft in progress
 - [x] Not yet written